 India was a vegan/vegetarian’s dream for 2 months.
 Malaysian dishes consisted of a melting pot of vegetarian combinations and cultures ever found on a banana leaf.
 Sri Lanka is home to my most beloved food memories and explorations on the humble lentil.

-I love working with the best vegan products to produce a superb pie dough for any who want plant-based food only.
-Think creamy cashew cheese and spinach pie, baked in a vegan parmesan and fresh thyme crust.
+I love working with the best vegan products to produce a superb recipes for any who want plant-based food only.
 Ironically, it took me 20 years since I obtained my pastry diploma to really embrace pie-making.
 Whoever coined the phrase easy as pie never tried to make a wheat-free and vegan recipe!
 Dough can be tricky.
 It requires lots of expert touches, along with the perfect ingredients, but once you master it the feeling is great.

 “Let us celebrate the occasion with wine and sweet words” – Plautus